jgwill/Flowise/MIA3.md

 _Logged by Mia3 at 2506141653_

+QuadrantityReflection gains a new `filePath` option and now returns the full ledger object.
+This lets flows route reflections directly into `LedgerEntry` or other nodes, keeping narrative traces consistent.

+_Logged by Mia3 at 2506150000_

 ESLint configuration migrated using `@eslint/eslintrc` so lint works in flat mode.
 The documentation prompt now contains an Appendix linking related resources.